 Result: Lack of desire to create or to be creative – dormant creativity.

-Breaking the monotony at work
+How to break the monotony at work

 Redesign your working space: tidy, de-clutter, get new folders, mouse pad, table lamp, shelves, plants…

-Change the way you go to your office: take a new route, change the means of transport (e.g. if you go by car, take a bus, train or bike), walk all the way or part of the way.
+Change the way you commute to your office: take a new route, change the means of transport (e.g. if you go by car, take a bus, train or bike), walk all the way or part of the way.

 Make short breaks while working: go out for a coffee, sit in the park and listen to your favourite music, read a book.